kc596/Conference-Track-Management/readme.md

 ### To Do
 1. Adjust Networking event according to the last talk of afternoon session.
 2. Calculate the efficieny of the schedule.
+3. Possible better solution could be using graph coloring.